Avery246813579/Commservus/README.md

 ## Installation
 1. Download and clone repo
+1. We use mysql so have something like xampp installed and turned on
-2. Open project in terminal and use `npm start`
+1. Open project in terminal and use `npm start`

 ## Codebase Etiquette
 * We like all basic javascript conventions (naming and all)
 * We use ES6 (let and const instead of var)
 * We comment our code when needed.
+* We prefer early exits over multiple if/else blocks

 ## Workflow
 The workflow is quite easy.
 We have a slack and trello in which we